What is SanghaSeva?

 Welcome to our website, here's what you can find on the site.

-To read about retreats around the world that you can join, go to Coming Up.
+To read about retreats around the world that you can join, go to Upcoming Events.

 To find out more about continual activities you can get involved in, or other ways and opportunities to attune your life to your hearts wishes, read Daily Life Matters

-To gather a clearer picture of what we are doing you can read the feedback of participants and facilitators in Past Actions.
+To gather a clearer picture of what we are doing you can read the feedback of participants and facilitators in Past Events.

-Check out Links, Talks and Books for more information about meditation retreats and service work organisations around the world, talks from SanghaSeva facilitators and a list of helpful books.
+Check out Links and Books for more information about meditation retreats and service work organisations around the world, and a list of helpful books.

 Please also let us know of any organisations you think we would like to know about, or significant books that have touched you or been useful to you.
 We will be happy to share your recommendations to others through this page.